profsmith89/ctps/_sources/chap17.md

 The experiment illustrates a common phenomenon:

 * Too little of a thing, like leaves in a decision tree, produces a poor model.
-This probably makes sense to you because too few categories throws very different houses together in the same average.
+This probably makes sense to you because too few categories will throw very different houses together in the same average.
 We saw this earlier when we tried to predict a price based on only a home's number of bedrooms.
 Technically, the model underfits the training data; it doesn't capture the patterns in the data set important to predicting the target variable.
 * Too much of a thing, perhaps paradoxically, also produces a poor model.
 The problem this time isn't that the model didn't capture the important patterns.
 It did.
 The problem is that it captured too many patterns, and in particular, the model is paying attention to patterns that exist only in the training data and not in the larger world.
 Technically, the model overfits the training data.

 Your best model will sit in the sweet spot between underfitting and overfitting.
 Starting with little of a thing, the MAE will decrease as you add more of that thing.
 At some point, however, as you continue to add more, the MAE will start to increase.
 With the split I created in my version of the Ames-Iowa-Housing data, the MAE was over 37,000 dollars with 4 leaves and decreased as I increased `max_leaf_nodes`.
 However, it started increasing again at 128 leaves.
 My experiment's best outcome for `max_leaf_nodes` was 64, producing a MAE that was 14 percent of the test set's average home price.
 Your sister will be happier with this model than our first!